Nonprofit worker researching emergency funding options on a laptop at a community office

 The American Federation of Teachers (AFT) maintains a member hardship fund.
 The National Association of Social Workers (NASW) foundation, as noted, provides direct awards.
 The American Public Health Association (APHA) offers emergency member assistance through its career support arm.
 Workers in arts nonprofits can apply to the Foundation for Contemporary Arts emergency grants program, which awards up to $3,000 within 30 days of application.

-Even if a worker is not a dues-paying member, some associations accept emergency applications from employed sector workers for a reduced or waived membership fee.
+Even workers who are not dues-paying members have options.
+Some associations accept emergency applications from employed sector workers for a reduced or waived membership fee.
 Workers facing medical bill emergencies should also review common mistakes when covering unexpected medical bills before drawing down retirement savings or taking high-cost loans.

-For emergency funding nonprofit workers who have already taken on short-term debt, understanding the math of early repayment is critical — whether to pay off a short-term loan early can save hundreds in interest depending on loan structure.
+For nonprofit workers who have already taken on short-term debt, understanding early repayment math is critical.
+Whether to pay off a short-term loan early can save hundreds in interest depending on loan structure — our breakdown at whether to pay off a short-term loan early covers the specifics.

 Frequently Asked Questions